mblayman/mattlayman.com/content/understand-django/2021-09-14-media-files.md

 we can avoid filename conflicts by storing profile pictures with a unique name.
+As an aside,
+UUIDs are not very friendly for users, so if you plan to let your users download these files, you might wish to explore alternative naming techniques.

 There's one more problem to fix in this example.